Searching for Jerry Garcia: Background

 In addition to Garcia, Proof pays homage to Nirvana's late frontman, Kurt Cobain, on the album's closing track, deliberately titled "Kurt Kobain".
 The song is a rap in the form of a suicide note, which is also reflected on the album's inner artwork.
 "The circumstances of Kurt's death are freaky to me.
 I don't think he killed himself," Proof says.
 "But I'm not trying to keep Elvis alive, and I'm not saying that Tupac is in Cuba."
 Proof's thoughts on the conspiracy that Cobain was murdered echo through the songs outro, where, after seemingly shooting himself in the head, Proof repeatedly whispers, "Love killed me", serving as a nod to the popular theory that Cobain's wife, Courtney Love, murdered him.
 Proof also references the singer's death at the end of the album's opening song, "Clap Wit Me".

 Death is a running theme throughout the album.
 In the interlude "When God Calls," Proof is depicted as being killed, which is followed by the song "Forgive Me," where he confesses his sins to God.
 Other references on the album involving the death of musicians include numerous references to Bugz, the late former member of D12, joining 2Pac in heaven, the murder of John Lennon, and artwork paying tribute to members of the 27 Club.
 Less than a year after the album's release, on April 11, 2006, Proof was shot to death in his hometown in Detroit.
 The album includes his final song with Eminem and D12, "Pimplikeness."

 Some songs on the album were recorded as early as 2002, with most being completed in 2004 and 2005.
-A bonus DVD titled High World was released with the limited edition version of the album, featuring unreleased footage from D12's 2004 European Tour, a behind-the-scenes look at the making of the song "High Rollers," and cameos from D12, Obie Trice, Busta Rhymes, B-Real, and Method Man."
+A bonus DVD titled High World was released with the limited-edition version of the album, featuring unreleased footage from D12's 2004 European Tour, a behind-the-scenes look at the making of the song "High Rollers," and cameos from D12, Obie Trice, Busta Rhymes, B-Real, King Gordy, and Method Man."